Is There a Dimmer Outlook Ahead for Party City Holdco Inc. (PRTY)?

 PRTY’s Market Performance

-PRTY stocks went down by -16.97% for the week, with a monthly jump of 2.86% and a quarterly performance of -33.33%, while its annual performance rate touched -29.01%.
-The volatility ratio for the week stands at 7.21% while the volatility levels for the past 30 days are set at 6.36% for Party City Holdco Inc..
-The simple moving average for the period of the last 20 days is -14.12% for PRTY stocks with a simple moving average of -31.85% for the last 200 days.
+PRTY stocks went down by -8.92% for the week, with a monthly drop of -15.04% and a quarterly performance of -31.43%, while its annual performance rate touched -28.89%.
+The volatility ratio for the week stands at 9.59% while the volatility levels for the past 30 days are set at 7.09% for Party City Holdco Inc..
+The simple moving average for the period of the last 20 days is -16.67% for PRTY stocks with a simple moving average of -34.93% for the last 200 days.

 Analysts’ Opinion of PRTY